-The Office of General Counsel administers and tracks voluntary self-audits conducted by oil and gas operators under the Texas Environmental, Health, and Safety Audit Privilege Act (Texas Health and Safety Code, Chapter 1101).
+The Office of General Counsel-General Law Section administers and tracks voluntary self-audits conducted by oil and gas operators under the Texas Environmental, Health, and Safety Audit Privilege Act (Texas Health and Safety Code, Chapter 1101).
 An operator subject to the Commission's jurisdiction may choose to conduct a voluntary self-audit of its regulated facilities and can claim immunity from administrative penalties for violations discovered, disclosed, and corrected within a reasonable amount of time.
-The Commission's Guide for Submissions Pursuant to the Texas Environmental, Health, and Safety Audit Privilege Act can be found on the Commission's website at https://rrc.texas.gov/media/wpzdrtv3/audit-privilege-act-guide-nov-2017.pdf.
-Operators that would like to submit a Notice of Audit pursuant to the Audit Privilege Act can email the Commission's audit email at audit.notice@rrc.texas.gov.
+The Commission's Guide for Submissions Pursuant to the Texas Environmental, Health, and Safety Audit Privilege Act can be found on the Commission's website.1

+Operators that would like to submit a Notice of Audit pursuant to the Audit Privilege Act can email the Commission at audit.notice@rrc.texas.gov.
 The Commission encourages all operators to take advantage of the Audit Privilege Act to ensure that their regulated facilities are safe and in compliance with Commission rules.

-Complaints
+Public Complaints